 These demonstrations of national impotence were fresh in the Founders' minds at the 1787 Constitutional Convention.
 Casto, supra, at 493.
-To better control foreign affairs, the new Constitution and the First Judiciary Act endowed the federal government with several mechanisms.
-The ATS was one such mechanism: By expressly providing a federal remedy for aggrieved foreign parties
+To better control foreign affairs, the new Constitution and the First Judiciary Act endowed

 The Marbois incident exemplified the concurrent jurisdiction that existed over a defendant: Both Pennsylvania and France had jurisdiction over the French subject.
 France requested Longchamps "be delivered . . . as a Frenchman . . . to France," as the country expected to take responsibility for its subjects' actions no matter where they occurred.
 De Longchamps, 1 U.S. (1 Dall.) at 115.
 William Bradford, who later became U.S. Attorney General, supported the extradition request because Longchamps "is [the French king's] subject; he is his servant."
 Trial of M. Longchamps, The Pennsylvania Packet, Sept.
 27, 1784, at 2.